kartikynwa/dotty2hotty/README.md

 I have made an intelligent design choice of not including an install script since I cannot really think of a situation where it would be useful.
-There are dependencies that need to be met before an install script can go its job.
+There are dependencies that need to be met before an install script can do its job.
 Making sure those dependencies are met is not a straightforward process.

 So here is how you use these dotfiles: